chjfth/VSPG/_VSPG/samples/VSPU-CopyOrClean.bat.md

 - To make it copy compiler-output .exe/.dll to your desired folder, you need only one modification, that is, change the value of `output_folder`.
 - If you want more files to get copied to `%output_folder%`, that is still simple, just append more filename and/or filepath to `filenams_to_copy`.

+The [simprint project](../../demo-vsprojs/simprint/README.md) shows the actual use case.

 At sample1's heart, it calls VSPG's `CopyFilePatterns.bat` to do the hard work.